 Why it's good to keep your iCloud backups

-Why it's OK to delete iCloud backups
+Why you need to delete iCloud backups

 How to delete iCloud backups on your iPhone or iPad